NaoNaoOnline/contracts/README.md

     https://github.com/foundry-rs/foundry
 ```

-The contracts can be deployed using the Hardhat script on any local node.
+The policy contract can be deployed using the Hardhat script on any local node.

 ```
 npx hardhat run --network localhost scripts/deploy_policy.ts